zhangsushen1992/zhangsushen.github.io/Stock_price_prediction.md

-## Mini-project: Stock Price Prediction
+## Mini-project: Stock Price Prediction with a 'Shallow' Neural Network

 We have seen simple machine learning techniques being applied to multiple fields that require data analysis.
 This mini-project serves to illustrate some of the simple machine learning techniques used to play with the stock price data.
 The machine learning framework used is Pytorch.